finaptic/public-documentation/docs/SDK-Guide/android-sdk.md

 - ***middleName***: The customer middle name.
 This value is optional and has a maximum of 50 characters.
 Accepted characters: -, ', French accents, 0-9.
 - ***lastName***: The customer last name.
 This value is required and has a maximum of 50 characters.
 Accepted characters: -, ', French accents, 0-9.
 - ***dateOfBirth***: The customer's date of birth.
+- ***alias***: The customer alias.
+This value is optional and has a maximum of 20 characters.
+Accepts alphanumeric input without special characters.

 ### updateContactDetails